-This will generate the file src/rp_emulator.f90 (note the lower case extension) which can be integrated into the source of other projects.
+This will generate the file src/processed/rp_emulator.f90 which can be integrated into the source of other projects.

 3.3 Integration

 Assuming you did a full build, integration with your project is fairly straightforward, requiring two files to be present, one at compile time and one at link time.